swsec-lab/asymprobe/README.md

 ASymProbe is a tool for probing assembly symbol ambiguity across multiple architectures.

-This repository provides the artifact for reproducing the main results of our paper, accepted at NDSS 2027.
+This repository provides the artifact for reproducing the main results of our paper, *"Capture The Flag: Exploiting Compilation Flags to Summon Trojan Horses,"* accepted at NDSS 2027.
 The artifact is designed to run inside Docker containers to simplify dependency management and improve reproducibility.

 ## Prerequisites